shadhini/jekyll-tryouts/docs/021_Data_types_and_their_sizes.md

-# Data types and their sizes
+# Data types (Primitive Data Types) and their sizes

 ## Numbers
 several types for `integers` and `fractional` numbers